cordercorder/knn-models/examples/PLAC/README.md

 ## Train meta-k network
-Train meta-k network with the validation set:
+Train meta-k network on the validation set:
 ``` bash
 domain="it"